plone/plone.distribution/README.md

 #### How to add an add-on

-If you want to add a Plone backend add-on to your Plone distribution you have to:
+If you want to add a Plone backend add-on to your Plone distribution, then you must perform the following steps.

 Add your add on (e.g. collective.person) to your setup.py: